m-labs/artiq/doc/manual/using_data_interfaces.rst

 .. tip::
     If you are not familiar with Git, try running ``git log`` in either of your connected Git repositories to see a history of commits in the repository which includes their respective hashes.
 As long as this history remains intact, you can use a hash of this kind of to uniquely identify, and even retrieve, the state of the files in the repository at the time this experiment was run.
 In other words, when running experiments from a Git repository, it's always possible to retrieve the code that led to a particular set of results.

+A last interesting feature of the result files is that, for experiments with arguments, they also store the values of the arguments used for that iteration of the experiment.
+Again, this is for reproducibility: if it's ever necessary to find what arguments produced certain results, that information is preserved in the HDF5 file.
+To repeat an experiment with the exact same arguments as in a previous run, the 'Load HDF5' button in the submission window can be used to take them directly from a result file.

 Applets
 ^^^^^^^

 Most of the time, rather than the HDF dump, we would like to see our result datasets in a readable graphical form, preferably without opening any third-party applications.
 In the ARTIQ dashboard, this is achieved by programs called "applets".
-Applets provide simple, modular GUI features; are run independently from the dashboard as separate processes to achieve goals of modularity and resilience.
+Applets provide simple, modular GUI features, and are run independently from the dashboard as separate processes for modularity and resilience.
 ARTIQ supplies several applets for basic plotting in the :mod:`artiq.applets` module, and provides interfaces so users can write their own.

 .. seealso::
-    When developing your own applets, see also the references provided on the :ref:`Management system reference<applet-references>` page of this manual.
+    Resources for writing your own applets are detailed on the :ref:`Management system reference<applet-references>` page.

 For our ``parabola`` dataset, we will create an XY plot using the provided :mod:`artiq.applets.plot_xy`.
 Applets are configured with simple command line options.
 To figure out what configurations are accepted, use the ``-h`` flag, as in: ::